San Diego Airport, Modular Wetlands System Linear Project Profile

 Greater San Diego traffic means significant development and the new construction upgrades to the airport has been a pivotal piece to the area’s ability to sustain momentum.
 Planning was highly publicized and the new San Diego International Airport was designed to be a model of modern design and operation, acting as a symbol of sustainability.

 Environmental awareness and understanding went into every structure and square foot of the expanded Terminal 2 and surrounding developments (support sites).
 San.org notes, “the airport is responsible for administering approximately 661 acres of public lands on the shore of San Diego Bay”.
 Spaces are systematically designed to accommodate traffic and congestion, while providing valuable revenue streams.
-One site in particular, the “San Park II” along PCH, is a 16 acre parking facility now contributing 2003 parking spaces of the San Diego International Airport’s 6205 total public inventory.
+One site in particular, the “San Park II” along Pacific Coast Highway (PCH), is a 16 acre parking facility now contributing 2003 parking spaces of the San Diego International Airport’s 6205 total public inventory.

 Large-scale parking projects can equate to large-scale challenges – particularly in San Diego.
 With every parking space comes (x) amounts of polluted stormwater runoff, but also (x) dollars in revenue generation.
 Parking lots for the San Diego Airport Authority are projected to bring “$35 million dollars in revenue in 2015, partly due to increased enplanements.”² Airport parking lots, in particular, are designed to maximize space and accommodate the flow of transferring passengers, but the obligation for stormwater can pose challenges or threaten the architectural design.